-File ed by the Registrant \boxtimes
+File ed by the Registrant X

-File d by a Party other than the Registrant
+File ed by a Party other than the Registrant

 Che eck the appropriate box:

-X Preliminary Proxy Statement
+\boxtimes Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 Definitive Proxy Statement

 Definitive Additional Materials

+ш

 Soliciting Material under Rule14a-12

+Γ THERAPEUTICS, INC.

-CHECKPOINT THERAPEUTICS, INC.
+CHECKPOINT T THERAPEUTICS, INC.

+CHECKPOINT (Name of Reg ,

+CHECKPOINT (Name of Reg gistrant as Specified In Its Charter) g Proxy Statement, if other than the Registrant)

-(Name of Reg istrant as Specified In Its Charter)
+CHECKPOINT (Name of Reg (Name of Person(s) Filing gistrant as Specified In Its Charter) g Proxy Statement, if other than the Registrant)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Pay (Name of Reg (Name of Person(s) Filing gistrant as Specified In Its Charter) g Proxy Statement, if other than the Registrant) ply):

-Pay ment of Filing Fee (Check all boxes that app oly):

-\boxtimes No fee required.

-Fee paid previously with preliminary mater rials.

-Fee computed on table in exhibit required by by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.